Pictures of Tools

 Rousseau Router Insert

 I was wandering around one time at the same store where I bought my biscuit joiner and inquired of one of the salesman about a router insert.
-He took me over to the accessories department and handed me a Rousseau RM3509.
-It's perfect.
-It has 3 rings that can pop out to accomodate different size bits, and fits the standard Porter-Cable template guides in the smallest ring.
+He took me over to the accessories department and handed me a Rousseau RM3509 (≈1996).
+It’s perfect.
+It has two rings that can pop out to accomodate different size bits, and fits the standard Porter-Cable template guides in the smallest ring.
 It is easily fitted to any router with concentric rings embossed on the back.
 I bought a second one when I got my Hitachi.
 Then I got a third one when I got my second Hitachi.
+I’ve since (2014) bought a fourth (unfortunate shop accident—gravity, not surgery).
 Yep, Norm used one on his first router table.

 Delta Tenoning Jig